ROC Calculator

 AUC levels [2]

-• An AUC of 0.5 suggests no discrimination, meaning the model does no better than random chance.
+• 0.5: this suggests no discrimination, meaning the model performs no better than random chance.

 • 0.5 - 0.6: is considered very poor.